Qumulo/qsplit/README.md

-# qsplit -- parallel rsync utility
+# qsplit -- creates manifest files for parallel rsync and other scenarios

 The qsplit utility supports two use cases:
 Optimized Migration using dir aggregates/REST API